muratk5n/thirdwave/en/2022/06/extraterrestrial-loeb.md

-And then there is the evidence that the extra force acting on Oumuamua, the force that was causing it to deviate, declined in inverse proportion to the square of ‘Oumuamua’s distance from the Sun.
+And then there is the evidence that the extra force acting on Oumuamua, the force that was causing it to deviate, declined in inverse proportion to the square of Oumuamua’s distance from the Sun.
 If the extra force were the result of outgassing, we would expect a faster deceleration of an object as it rapidly distances itself from the Sun..
-When I read reports that the extra force on ‘Oumuamua declined inversely with the distance from the Sun squared, I wondered what could be pushing it if not outgassing or disintegration.
+When I read reports that the extra force on Oumuamua declined inversely with the distance from the Sun squared, I wondered what could be pushing it if not outgassing or disintegration.
 The only explanation that came to mind was the sunlight bouncing off its